 Quick Answer

-• Moving quickly limits the heat-affected zone (HAZ) and helps the steel retain its factory hardness.
+- Moving quickly limits the heat-affected zone (HAZ) and helps the steel keep its factory hardness.

-• Using a water table cools the metal rapidly, further preventing edge brittleness.
+- A water table cools the metal fast, which prevents edge brittleness.

-• Always wear proper safety gear and ensure good ventilation when cutting.
+- Always wear proper safety gear and make sure ventilation is adequate before you start.

 Understanding AR500 Steel and Its Characteristics